airyhq/airy/docs/docs/api/source.md

 - `source_channel_id` → For Messenger this is the Facebook page id.
 If your source only supports one channel per account, you can also use a constant value for this field.
 Before

-- `source_conversation_id` → Contacts for each Facebook page in Messenger are identified by a [page scoped ID](https://developers.facebook.com/docs/messenger-platform/identity/user-profile).
+- `source_conversation_id` → Contacts for each Facebook page in Messenger are identified by a [Page-scoped ID](https://developers.facebook.com/docs/messenger-platform/identity/user-profile).
 Since in Messenger page conversations cannot have multiple participants, this uniquely identifies a conversation.

-## Register a source
+## Create a source

 `POST /sources.create`

-To ensure that apps using the source API can write their data in isolation of each other, every app receives an JWT which encodes the source id.
-This JWT has to be passed on the Authorization header of each request to authenticate the source and write the correct identifier to the messaging data.
+To ensure that apps using the source API can write their data in isolation of each other, every app receives a JWT which encodes the source id.
+This JWT has to be set on the Authorization header of each request to authenticate the source and write the correct identifier to the messaging data.

 **Sample request**